FloDesign/flo-design-v4/source/blog/2016-01-04-best-web-design-icon-sets.md

 ## [Responsive Icons](http://iconsresponsive.com/free-icons/)
 ![Responsive Icons](/img/responsive_icons.jpg)

 A really nice, interesting set of 1000 icons in 3 styles and 4 sizes.
-Combined with media queries these can produce some really impactful results.
-There is a great free selection of 24 with 8 varients.
+Combined with media queries these can produce some really powerful results.
+There is a great free selection of 24 with 8 variants.

 <ul class="info-box">
 	<li>Number of icons: 1000.
 24 for free</li>